swift-fox/ksd-auth/README.md

 The browser-side records the timing pattern when the user types the password.
 The server-side compares it against previous patterns to authenticate the user.

-The timing pattern of a user inputting a password is an unique and relatively inertial characteristic.
-Making keystroke dynamics an effective identification to distinguish the user from imposters.
-This library exploits this, making it another dimension of the password and strengthening password-based authentication protocols.
+The timing pattern of a user inputting a password is an unique and relatively inertial characteristic, making keystroke dynamics an effective identification to distinguish the user from imposters.
+This library exploits it and makes it another dimension of the password, strengthening password-based authentication protocols.

 ## Try it!